 With this grounding, the story of the characters came together very quickly.

 A: I’m a designer, and I wanted to make a little jewel, a special-edition of a book to my specifications.
-I also knew, as a straight man writing about queer culture in the 50s, that I was a bit of a hard sell to a traditional publisher.
+I also knew, as a man writing about lesbian queer culture in the 50s — even being queer myself, but presenting very much as a straight man — that I was a bit of a hard sell to a traditional publisher.
 I decided to launch the book in such a way where I could guide the experience, and, for better or worst, present the book that I wanted in a limited way, for a select few.
 Thankfully, I struck a chord, and I raised $12,785 to make the hardcover.

 A digital edition followed in 2016, widely available through Amazon and iTunes.